delphix/linux-pkg/README.md

 Each package is processed independently, so a failure to update one package doesn't affect the update of other packages.
 A report is generated at the end.

-`updateall.sh` was designed to be called by automation, as such it can be configured by passing various environment variables.
+`updatelist.sh` can be run in dry-run mode by passing `-n` so that package updates are not pushing to the target repository.
+Its behaviour can also be configured by passing various environment variables.
 See section [Environment Variables](#environment-variables) for more details.

+### jenkins-updatelist.sh

+This is a wrapper script around `updatelist.sh` and was designed to be called by Jenkins.
+Any environment variables that are passed to `jenkins-buildlist.sh` are propagated to the child script.

 ### push-updates.sh